How to split a tera-polynomial: A new splitting algorithm based on level-lines

+An upper bound for~$\lambda_+$ is given by Theorem~\ref{thm:rootLoc} applied to $P'$; on the other hand, no simple universal a-priori lower bound for $\lambda_-$ is known.

+We have already explained how to compute the discrete level line.
+The constant $c_L$ is chosen in accordance with Proposition~\ref{prop:computeLevelLine}.
+In practice, $c_L=4$ (see~\S\ref{par:levAlgoMandelSpecifics})

-Heuristically, Newton's descend can be split in two phases.
-In the first phase, the discrete version (iterating $N_P$) is roughly equivalent to following the iso-angle rays in time 1.
-An exact upper-bound of the number of steps is available for the continuous flow.
+In the previous algorithm, Newton's descend is split in two phases.
+In the first phase, one follows the iso-angle rays instead of taking discrete Newton steps.
 We call $T_\text{flow}$ the arithmetic cost of following the continuous flow in time 1 and factor it out.
+An exact upper-bound of the duration of transit is available for the continuous flow.